chaitanyacsss/live_object_tracking/README.md

 ```

 - As expected, the detection accuracy is extreamly high with this compared to the above 2 methods.
-For finding the accuracy of live human detection, we save all frames and check how many times detections were falsely made or missed.
+For finding the accuracy of live human detection, we save all frames and check in how many frames detections were falsely made or missed.

-- The F1 score comes to:
+- Using the above, F1 score comes to:  0.90 (Precision=1 and recall=124/157 in 157 relevant frames)

 - Also, the live people count is also shown by counting instances of people.